xplr/apps-python-simplesearch/README.md

 Prerequisites
 -------------

-- Get an XPLR API key on www.xplr.com, the key hash is to be passed as an argument to the script
+- Get an XPLR account and API key on www.xplr.com, the key hash is to be passed as an argument to the script

 Usage